 I used to put the blossoms on my fingers like little hats when I was a kid.
-If you try it, don’t forget to check for any bees hiding inside the blossom first!
+If you try it, don’t forget to check for any bees hiding inside the flower first!

 Foxgloves used to only be available as perennials and biennials, meaning you had to wait until the second year to get any blooms.
 However, the development of the Dalmatian and Camelot series took care of that problem, and you can now get foxglove flowers in the first year.

-Change the vase water every day for the longest vase life, and you’ll get up to a week to enjoy your foxgloves.
+Change the vase water daily for the longest vase life, and you’ll get up to a week to enjoy your foxgloves.

 Don’t forget that foxgloves are not edible, and every part of the plant is toxic if eaten.

-Snapdragons are one of the go-to cut flowers when gardeners want a “spike” element to add to their garden and bouquets.
-The plants aren’t shy about sending up a tall spire of blossoms early in the season, followed by multiple smaller spikes once that main flower is cut.
+Snapdragons are one of the go-to cut flowers when gardeners want a “spike” element to add to their gardens and bouquets.
+The plants aren’t shy about sending up a tall spire of blossoms early in the season, followed by multiple smaller spikes once that central flower is cut.

 If you want to focus on getting more stems per plant throughout the season, you can pinch your snapdragon seedlings before they produce their first flower.
-To do so, let the seedlings grow until they’re 8-10 inches tall, then snip off the top third of the plant at a leaf junction.
+Let the seedlings grow until they’re 8-10 inches tall, then snip off the top third of the plant at a leaf junction.

 The result will be more lateral stems that produce flowers throughout the spring and early summer.
 Keep in mind that the first blooms will be the strongest, and production will slow down considerably in the heat of summer.

-To keep your snapdragons alive until fall, when they will start to flower again, cut the plants back significantly and keep them watered throughout the summer.
+To keep your snapdragons alive until fall so they can bloom again in the cool weather, cut the plants back significantly and keep them watered throughout the summer.
 Once the weather cools off in fall, the snapdragons will send up new stems for the second round of flowers.

 In spring and fall, snapdragons add height, texture, and movement to make a gorgeous and rustic-looking bouquet, lasting about a week in the vase.

 If you’re used to growing single stem sunflowers like the Mammoth Giant you planted as a kid (just me?), then you’re in for a treat with branching sunflowers.
-This type of sunflower produces many blooms over a two to three-week period, and keeping the flowers picked will encourage the maximum number of flowers over that time frame.
+This type of sunflower produces many blooms over two to three weeks, and keeping the flowers picked will encourage the maximum number of flowers over that time frame.

 I like to grow Autumn Beauty for its beautiful bronze and orange petals.
 Johnny’s is a great place to get sunflower seeds, plus any other flower seeds you need.